BoBNewz/HavocC2Defense/README.md

 ![Payload-Demon-src-Demon c____Demon_header](https://github.com/user-attachments/assets/a5704787-393d-44a0-9c6f-7cf2bce37fb1)

-It seems that the binary is using a Magic Value which is defined before the compilation.\n We can find an AES key assuming that the data sent to the C2 are encrypted using this key.
+It seems that the binary is using a Magic Value which is defined before the compilation.
+We can find an AES key assuming that the data sent to the C2 are encrypted using this key.

 We can also see in the source code of the demon that the malware is resolving API dynamically.